Nick Jonas Teases New Jonas Brothers Album In Making

 @priyankachopra cheers for hubby @nickjonas as he makes his debut as coach on #TheVoice 🎤 #NickYanka #PriyankaChopra #NickJonas

-On the acting front, Nick Jonas has been seen in Midway as well as Jumanji The Next Level in 2019.
+On the acting front, Nick Jonas was seen in Midway as well as Jumanji: The Next Level in 2019.

 Priyanka Chopra's Picture With Husband Nick By The Sea Will Make You Go 'Awww'